isomerpages/mccy-harmonycircle/_get-involved/faqs-about-the-commitment.md

 ---
-title: FAQs about the Commitment
+title: FAQs About The Commitment
 permalink: /faqs-about-the-commitment/
 ---

 ### Frequently Asked Questions about the Commitment